What is nipple discharge?

 Nipple discharge is defined as any fluid or liquid that comes out of the nipple of the breast either spontaneously or on squeezing of the breasts or nipples.
-It is a normal function of the breast that occurs during pregnancy and breast-feeding.
-However, nipple discharge can also occur as a result of an abnormality in the breast and is the third most common reason women visit a doctor for their breast-related conditions after breast pain and lump.
+It is a normal function of the breast that occurs during pregnancy and breast feeding.
+However, nipple discharge can also occur because of an abnormality in the breast and is the third most common reason women visit a doctor for their breast-related conditions after breast pain and breast lump.
 The nipple discharge may be milky, clear, bloody, yellow, or brown in appearance and may vary in consistency from thin and watery to thick and sticky.

 Abnormal nipple discharge is referred to as any discharge that is spontaneous, blood-stained, persistent, and unrelated to breastfeeding or pregnancy.
 Some of the causes of abnormal nipple discharge include:

 - Mammary duct ectasia – widening and thickening of the milk ducts under the nipple

 - Excessive stimulation of the nipples

 - Intraductal papilloma – a benign wart-like growth in a milk duct in the breast